Adaptive Informed Deep Neural Networks for Power Flow Analysis: Power Flow Analysis

 \section{Power Flow Analysis}

-PF analysis aims to specify the state variables of power systems, i.e., $[\delta \text{ } v]^T$ where $\delta$ and $v$ denote the voltage phase angle and voltage magnitude, respectively.
-The AC PF analysis problem is a representation of Kirchhoff’s laws and is formulated in rectangular coordinates \cite{Hu2021Physics-GuidedAnalysis} as
+Power flow (PF) analysis aims to specify the state variables of power systems, i.e., $[\delta \, v]^T$, where $\delta$ and $v$ denote the voltage phase angle and magnitude, respectively.
+The AC PF analysis problem is a representation of Kirchhoff's laws and is formulated in rectangular coordinates \cite{Hu2021Physics-GuidedAnalysis} as: